Перейти до вмісту

 No automated drift detection”We run terraform plan manually before changes”Drift happens between planned changes.
 Schedule daily drift detection in CI.
 Alert on drift immediately — it is often a security issue.

-Using terraform taint to force recreation”The resource is broken, just recreate it”terraform taint is destructive and deprecated in favor of -replace.
-Understand why the resource is broken before recreating.
-Tainting a node group kills all pods on those nodes.
+Using terraform taint to force recreation”The resource is broken, just recreate it”terraform taint is deprecated in favor of -replace.
+Review the replacement impact in the plan before recreating infrastructure.

 Not testing modules before use”It works on my machine”Use Terratest or terraform test (built-in since 1.6) to validate modules create functional infrastructure.
 Test in an isolated account to avoid production impact.